Vulnerability Classification: Zero Day and Others Explained

 Be careful who you trust.
 Check emails, do not share passwords, and always confirm who is asking for info.

-7. Why do big companies focus on Vulnerability management?
+7. Why do big companies focus on vulnerability management?

 Keywords